rook2pawn/node-easing/README.md

 Give it an array of arbitrary size and it fills those values.
 You'll be animating and looking stylish in no time.

+New!
+====

+    Simply include browser-easing.js and you can require('easing') directly in your client side code.

 Simple
 ======